Elementary Principles in Statistical Mechanics: Overview

 Just now I am trying to get ready for publication something on thermodynamics from the a-priori point of view, or rather on 'statistical mechanics' [...]
 I do not know that I shall have anything particularly new in substance, but shall be contented if I can so choose my standpoint (as seems to me possible) as to get a simpler view of the subject."

 He had been working on this topic for some time, at least as early as 1884 when he produced a paper (now lost except for its abstract) on the topic of statistical mechanics.

 Gibbs' book simplified statistical mechanics into a treatise of 207 pages.
 At the same time, Gibbs fully generalized and expanded statistical mechanics into the form in which it is known today.
 Gibbs showed how statistical mechanics could be used even to extend thermodynamics beyond classical thermodynamics, to systems of any number of degrees of freedom (including microscopic systems) and non-extensive systems.

-At the time of the book's writing, the prevailing understanding of nature was purely in classical terms: Quantum mechanics had not yet been conceived, and even basic facts taken for granted today (such as the existence of atoms) were still contested among scientists.
+At the time of the book's writing, the prevailing understanding of nature was purely in classical terms: quantum mechanics had not yet been conceived, and even basic facts taken for granted today (such as the existence of atoms) were still contested among scientists.
 Gibbs was careful in assuming the least about the nature of physical systems under study, and as a result the principles of statistical mechanics laid down by Gibbs have retained their accuracy (with some changes in detail but not in theme), in spite of the major upheavals of modern physics during the early 20th century.

 Content

-V. Kumaran wrote the following comment regarding Elementary Principles in Statistical Mechanics:
+Viswanathan Kumaran wrote the following comment regarding Elementary Principles in Statistical Mechanics: